chevah/geck/content/homework.rst

 Communication
 =============

+Use a dedicated account (email, chat, skype) for work.
+This will help you filter the work related communication.

 Use "away" and "busy" functionality of you instant messaging tool to let other know about your status.

-Use a dedicated account for work and log in with that account only when you are at work.
-On the same line, join the team IRC chat only when you are *at work*.

 Since we don't work based on fixed working ours you will received email, review request, feedback when you are outside of your *working ours*.
 Ignore them and don't feel the obligation to read or respond then.

 When you talk to someone face-to-face or voice-to-voice, you get a lot of contextual information and unspoken messages,